knative/docs/docs/eventing/event-registry.md

 - `broker` refers to the Broker that can provide the EventType.
 It is mandatory.

-## Subscribing to Events of Interest
+## Subscribing to events

-Given that the consumers now know what events can be consumed from the Brokers' event meshes, they can easily create Triggers to materialize their desire to subscribe to particular ones.
+Now that you know what events can be consumed from the Brokers' event meshes, they you can create Triggers to subscribe to particular events.
-Here are few Trigger examples that do so, using basic exact matching on `type` and/or `source`, based on the above Registry output.
+Here are a few example Triggers that subscribe to events using exact matching on `type` and/or `source`, based on the above registry output:

 1. Subscribes to GitHub push requests from any `source`.